ChavezData/NFL_WeeklyDefensePlayerStats/README.md

-Here’s a proposed README.md for your project.
-Feel free to edit sections (especially “Usage” or “Data Sources”) to match exactly what your notebook does.

-⸻

 # NFL Weekly Defensive Player Stats

 This repository contains a Jupyter notebook that compiles, analyzes, and visualizes **weekly defensive player statistics** in the NFL.
 The goal is to provide an accessible, reproducible pipeline for gathering and interpreting defensive performance metrics across the season.